hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 * **VXLAN Header** contains the following fields:

   * **Flags** -  The `"I"` bit would be set to 1 for a valid VXLAN Network ID (VNI).
 The other reserved 7 bits would be set to zero.
-  * **VXLAN-ID**: This is the 24 bit value used to designate the VXLAN overlay network.
+  * **VXLAN-ID -**  This is the 24 bit value used to designate the VXLAN overlay network.

 ### VLAN and VXLAN Configuration: